cogenta/recruitment-webhooks/ReadMe.md

 ## Objective

-Using the WebHooksTransform solution as a starting point, build a web application which can receive an incoming webhook in the Rackspace Monitoring format, extract the necessary information from the payload and trigger a Slack webhook accordingly.
+Using the WebHookRelay solution as a starting point, build a web application which can receive an incoming webhook in the Rackspace Monitoring format, extract the necessary information from the payload and trigger a Slack webhook accordingly.

 You're welcome to implement this using an ASP.Net technology of your choice (Web Forms, MVC, Web API, etc.).
 Pick whichever you think is best.